m3data/entangled-cognition-protocol/README.md

 The protocol aims to:

-- **Investigate** how different human states (somatic, cognitive, emotional) create different AI responses
+- **Investigate** how different human states (somatic, cognitive, affective etc) create different AI responses
 - **Document** the participant-observer effects that shape what emerges in dialogue
 - **Explore** prompt crafting as ceremonial practice — how language becomes invitation
 - **Map** the conditions where genuine coherence arises versus performative mimicry